Practice Development for Medical Expert Witnesses

-When is a forensic psychiatrist or psychologist’s opinion needed?
+When is a forensic opinion needed from a physician specialist, psychiatrist or psychologist?

 By Beryl Vaughan

-Examples of Typical Cases Requiring a Forensic Psychiatrist or Psychologist’s Opinion
+Typical Cases: Examples requiring a Forensic Psychiatrist or Psychologist’s Findings

 Trigger.
 An allegation is made in a lawsuit claiming a triggering event caused, led to, or exacerbated a mental health condition.